openslice/io.openslice.tmf.web/README.md

 When developing under src/assets/config copy config.prod.default.json to config.dev.json to point to you API and Keycloak servers.
 Non-static URLs are also supported.
 If {BASEURL} is detected in any of file's properties, it is replaced by the current browser URL origin (protocol + hostname + port), as defined during application bootstrap.

-Also under src/assets/config copy config.theming.default.json to config.theming.json to customise your deployment, in terms of theming, branding, and specific HTML sections.
+Regarding theming, under src/assets/config
-Available values:
+* copy config.theming.default.json to config.theming.json to customise your deployment, in terms of branding, and specific HTML sections.
-* THEME_ID: "theme1", "theme2", "theme3"
+* copy theming.default.scss to theming.scss to customise your color palettes.
-* Logo/Icon paths support both project's relative paths and absolute URLs
+*Logo/Icon paths support both project's relative paths and absolute URLs*

 Execute: